Ironmongers, hardware stores and oil shops, early 20th century England

 In fact the proper name for these shops was ironmongers, although the name hardware shops has taken over more recently.

-As well as oil, ironmongers also sold all sorts of household goods.
+As well as oil, ironmongers also sold all sorts of goods for homes and gardens.

 The gas mantle was bought from the oil shop, too.
 It came in a little cardboard box.